VolkovLabs/volkovlabs.io/blog/2022-01-26-first-dashboard/index.md

 My idea was to perform as few steps as possible.
 Therefore, I chose the PostgreSQL database as a backend storage technology.
 It already has a data source embedded into the Grafana Platform, free and easy to use.
 It sounded like a good fit.

 Before I continue, I have to mention something important.
 While preparing this article, I utilized Docker containers technology which essentially imitates multiple environments in one host.
-I used PostgreSQL in the Docker container, which means I have not directly installed it into my machine.
-It is unnecessary, but I am fond of the Docker since it keeps my workstation clean.
+I used PostgreSQL in a Docker container, which means I have not directly installed it on my machine.
+The Docker approach is optional, I am fond of Docker since it keeps my workstation clean.

 The question is open if I should write a Docker 101 article with all key concepts.
 Let me know if that interests you, and I will jot it down for you real quick.
 You do not have to use Docker, the good old ways of installing everything on your local machine directly also work just fine for this experiment.